St Leonard's Church, Lexden: History

 "...a very handsome specimen of modern Gothic architecture, with a tower and spire leaded; the interior is extremely neat, having a convenient chancel, and at the west end a gallery for the singers..."

 In 1845 a new parish of All Saints' Stanway (now All Saints' Shrub End) was formed from part of the west of Lexden parish.
 In 1869, a chapel of ease dedicated to Saint Paul was opened in the north of Lexden parish to cater for the growing population around Colchester railway station, and in 1879, it was also made a separate parish.

 The 2008 parish room, viewed from the garden of rest.

 Towards the end of the 19th century, the style of worship in Anglican churches had changed and the need for a larger chancel was apparent.
 In 1892–94, a spacious new chancel and north chapel were built, designed by John Charles Traylen (1845–1907) of Stamford, Lincolnshire.
 A projected south chapel was never completed.
 Much of the elaborately carved woodwork in the church is the work of the rector at that time, John Henry Lester (1845–1900), who also wrote a number of hymns.
 In 1901, a large pipe organ was installed by Norman and Beard.

 During the First World War, St Leonard's was one of five Colchester churches which were asked to provide regular church parade services for the huge number of soldiers stationed in Colchester Garrison, as the military chaplains based there had been overwhelmed.

-The chuchyard was closed to burials in 1946, but a garden of rest, featuring a columbarium for 300 urns and an altar, to the design of Bailey and Walker was opened in 1950.
+The churchyard was closed to burials in 1946, but a garden of rest, featuring a columbarium for 300 urns and an altar, to the design of Bailey and Walker was opened in 1950.
 In 2008, a new parish room was added, designed by Bakers of Danbury, replacing the original south porch and vestry.